daniel7866/Assembler/README.md

 # Assembler
 This is my first project from 2019 in C language - we were asked to make an assembler for an assembly language that was described.
-It might have been written better but it's my first project I worked on.

 The assembler was written for ubuntu but I included .exe file to make it work on windows as well.

 assembler.c - Where the main() is at - this file reads the assembly files path from the terminal as arguments to main.